Your buyer can securely pay for your car online and you're protected from scams.

 After KeySavvy verifies and approves a sale, we'll send you an email letting you know it's OK to give your vehicle to the buyer.
 For most transactions, we'll initiate your payment as soon as the buyer confirms they have possession by clicking a button on their KeySavvy dashboard.

 For sales where you need to mail your title to KeySavvy, we'll still initiate your payment as soon as you hand over your keys, but only if we've received and processed your title.
-Sales that require mailing your title to KeySavvy include those where the buyer is shipping the vehicle, the buyer is applying for the Used EV Tax Credit, or if you have loan and reside in a title-holding state.
+Sales that require mailing your title to KeySavvy include those where the buyer is shipping the vehicle, the buyer is applying for the Used EV Tax Credit, or if you have a loan and reside in a title-holding state.
 KeySavvy may require mailing your title for other sales, but we'll let you know in advance.

 After KeySavvy verifies your buyer's payment and approves a sale, we'll send you an email letting you know it's OK to give your vehicle to the buyer.
 Don't give your vehicle to the buyer until KeySavvy has verified your buyer's payment.
 After we approve, you and the buyer can determine when and where to meet to hand over your keys or arrange vehicle shipping.